liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 These instructions assume that you have already configured a domain and server, and that you have access to the WebLogic console.

-If you still have the `mainWebApp` module installed, you will need to remove it first.
+If you still have the `mainWebApp` module installed, remove it first.

 ---
 ![Note](../../images/tip.png) There is a known issue with the Sun and JRockit JVMs bundled with WebLogic 10.3.2 (see [http://bugs.sun.com/view_bug.do?bug_id=6795561](issue)).
 To resolve, use Sun JVM 1.6.0_u24 or JRockit JVM 1.6.0_24.
 ---

-Let's get started by installing the JAR files you'll need to deploy Liferay.
+Let's get started by installing the JAR files that Liferay needs.

 ##### Dependency Jars

-Liferay will need the JAR files contained in the Liferay Dependencies Archive and the driver JAR file applicable for your database.
+Liferay needs the JAR files contained in the Liferay Dependencies Archive and the driver JAR file applicable for your database.

-1. Navigate to the folder which corresponds to the domain to which you will be installing Liferay.
+1. Navigate to the folder that corresponds to the domain to which you will be installing Liferay.
 Inside this folder is a `lib` folder.
 Unzip the Liferay Dependencies Archive to this folder so that the dependency `.jar` files reside in the `lib` folder.

 2. If WebLogic does not already have access to the JDBC driver for your database, copy the driver to your domain's `lib` folder as well.

 So far so good.
 Your JAR files are in place and ready for Liferay.

-##### Start Application Server

 Start Oracle WebLogic if you want to configure your database and/or mail session within Oracle WebLogic.